David-Way/david-way.github.io/content/blog/why-designers-should-learn-voice-over/why-designers-should-learn-voice-over.md

 Using roles and ARIA attributes provides several additional mechanisms for adding labels, and descriptions and establishing relationships between elements when semantic HTML alone is insufficient.

-**Example of a role attribute applied to a HTML tag** - The alert role is used to communicate an important and usually time-sensitive message to the user.
+**Example of a role attribute applied to a HTML tag** - The alert role is used to announce an important and usually time-sensitive message to the user.
 ```html
 <div role="alert">...</div>
 ```